OpenG2P/odoo-json-field/README.md

 <!-- /!\ do not modify above this line -->

-# Odoo JSON Field
+# OpenG2P Registry Encryption

-PostgreSQL JSON Field Type for Odoo
+Basic PyCrypto based encryption for OpenG2P Registry PII Info's

 <!-- /!\ do not modify below this line -->